Airplane!: Plot

-Ex–fighter pilot Ted Striker is a traumatized war veteran turned taxi driver.
+Ex-fighter pilot Ted Striker is a traumatized war veteran turned taxi driver.
 Because of his pathological fear of flying and subsequent "drinking problem"—he splashes beverages anywhere but into his mouth—Ted has been unable to hold a responsible job.
 His wartime girlfriend, Elaine Dickinson, now a flight attendant, breaks off her relationship with him before boarding her rostered flight from Los Angeles to Chicago.
-Ted abandons his taxi and buys a ticket on the same flight to try to win her back.
-Once on board, however, Elaine continues to reject him, causing Ted to inadvertently drive several other passengers to suicide as he sadly reminisces.
+Ted, having gotten home early enough to see her break-up note and catch her at the airport, abandons his taxi to buy a ticket on the same flight to try to win her back.

+Once on board, however, Elaine continues to reject him.
+Ted tells the story of how they met to several other passengers, inadvertently driving them to suicide due to boredom as he windily reminisces.
+The pilots, including first officer Kareem Abdul-Jabbar, entertain a child in the cockpit.

-After the in-flight meal is served, the entire flight crew and several passengers fall ill.
+After the in-flight meal is served (a choice of either steak or fish), the entire flight crew and several passengers fall ill.
 Passenger Dr. Rumack discovers that the fish served during meal service has caused food poisoning.
 With the flight crew incapacitated, Elaine contacts the Chicago control tower for help and is instructed by tower supervisor Steve McCroskey to activate the plane's autopilot, a large inflatable dummy pilot dubbed "Otto", which will get them to Chicago, but cannot land the plane.
+Elaine reinflates the inflatable dummy and sits next to it while ATC gives instructions.

 Elaine and Rumack convince Ted to take the controls.
-When Steve learns Ted is piloting, he contacts Ted's former commanding officer, Rex Kramer—now serving as a commercial pilot—to help talk Ted through the landing procedure.
+When Steve learns Ted is piloting, he contacts Ted's former commanding officer, Rex Kramer.
+A young intern drives to Kramer's house to pick him up in the middle of the night and is mauled by his dog.
+Kramer, now serving as a commercial pilot, arrives and helps talk Ted through the landing procedure.
 Ted becomes uneasy when Kramer starts giving orders, and he briefly breaks down amid more wartime flashbacks.
 Elaine and Rumack both bolster Ted's confidence, and he manages to once again take the controls.
+ATC's efforts are hampered by nosy journalists printing sensationalist stories about the flight and its chances of crashing.

 As the plane nears Chicago, the weather worsens, complicating the landing.
+Passengers are asked to take brace position for landing.
 With Elaine's help as co-pilot and Rex's guidance from the tower, Ted is able to land the plane safely, despite the landing gear shearing off, and the passengers suffer only minor injuries.
 Rescue vehicles arrive to help unload the plane.
 Impressed by Ted's courage, Elaine embraces and kisses him, rekindling their relationship.
 "Otto" restarts the plane and takes off as a female companion inflates beside him.